learn-co-students/dsc-sql-practice-section-recap-nyc-ds-071519/README.md

-# SQL Practice - Section Recap
+# More SQL - Recap

 ## Open-ended Questions in Interviews